Mai Jing Pulse Diagnosis

-This method of pulse diagnosis is easy to learn, clarifies underlying theory and shows hard-to-diagnose aspects, such as the elemental imbalance and Extraordinary vessel imbalances.
-The A-B-C system is a comprehensive method of pulse diagnosis firmly based on classical texts, yet with clear applications to contemporary practice.
-To study this method is a commitment of intention, and while the actual process is designed to be as 'easy' as it can be, inevitably we must proceed with patience to allow this subject to be absorbed fully.
+To study this method of pulse diagnosis requires a commitment of intention, and while the actual process is designed to be as 'easy' as it can be, inevitably we must proceed with patience to allow this subject to be absorbed fully.
 The best way of doing that is taking plenty of time to learn the details, and ideally have the theory learning backed up by practical experience.

 Click here for a 2 minute video about this course